hhvm/user-documentation/guides/hack/11-built-in-types/28-shapes.md

 ## Converting Shapes

-You can use [`Shapes::toArray`](https://docs.hhvm.com/hack/reference/class/HH.Shapes/toArray/) to convert a shape to a `darray`, or You can use [`Shapes::toDict`](https://docs.hhvm.com/hack/reference/class/HH.Shapes/toDict/) to convert a shape to a `dict`.
+Converting shapes to containers is strongly discouraged, however is necessary, this can be done with `Shapes:toDict()`.

+On older versions of HHVM, Shapes can also be converted to darrays with `Shapes::toArray()`; this should be avoided in new code, as darrays are currently an alias for the dict type, and will be removed from the language.

 ## Limitations

-Some limitations of shapes include only being able to index it using literal expressions (you can't index on a shape using a variable or dynamically formed string, for example), or to provide run-time typechecking, because it is actually just a dict (darray) at runtime.
+Some limitations of shapes include only being able to index it using literal expressions (you can't index on a shape using a variable or dynamically formed string, for example), or to provide run-time typechecking, because it is actually just a `dict` at runtime (or `darray` on older versions).